lilianricaud/pattern_languages/theories_of_change/theories_of_change_patterns.md

 ## IDENTIFY LONG TERM GOAL

-Theory of Change begins by first working out program goals or desired impact and working backwards on outcome pathways, rather than engaging in conventional forward oriented “so-that” reasoning.

 identifying a workable long-term goal and long-term outcomes.
 The long-term goal should be something the initiative can realistically achieve and that everyone involved understands.